coleifer/peewee/docs/peewee/api.rst

     .. method:: toggle_bit(idx)

         :param int idx: Bit to toggle, indexed starting from zero.
-        :returns: Whether the bit is set or not.
+        :return: Whether the bit is set or not.

         Toggles the *idx*-th bit in the bitmap and returns whether the bit is set or not.